foreverphoenix/the-phoenix-flavour/content/lotf/customisation/_index.md

   Small tweaks anyone can do for Legends of the Frost.
 ---

-LOTF is a very small list and I do not expect that I will ever much customisation options.
+LOTF is a very small list and I do not expect that I will ever add many customisation options.
 However, there are a few small changes that you can make:

 ## Uncap the framerate